bandhit/mlablogs/content/posts/hello-hugo/index.md

 - Create a Blob Storage container in Azure Portal and set it for static website hosting.
 - Use Azure CLI or Azure Storage Explorer to upload the contents of the `public` folder to the `$web` container.
 - Configure your storage account's static website endpoint as your site URL.

+## There you have it

+There you have it.
+Now you know it... no refunds if it stops working!